International Program in Design and Architecture

 Here is a collection of course blogs and archives.
 This will provide insight into course curriculum and work in progress.
 Design studio blogs are updated throughout the semester with fresh course material and work on a regular basis.

-We just started the second semester (January 2014), so please have a look at the final work from the first semester and follow this semester’s blogs for regular updates!
+We are wrapping up the second semester (January – May 2014), so please have a look at the final work from the first semester and follow this semester’s blogs for regular updates!

 Application – Dates & Information

-INDA is now accepting applications for the 2014 academic year (starting August 2014).
-Here are some important dates:
+INDA has completed applications for the 2014 academic year (starting August 2014).
+Congratulations to all accepted applicants!

 Check out the links below for downloads and official announcements.